 Here are more tips on things to do in and near Halifax.

-The highlight of many East Coast Canada road trips lies beyond mainland Nova Scotia.
+The highlight of many East Coast Canada road trips lies beyond Halifax and mainland Nova Scotia.
 Cape Breton Island attracts nearly 2.5 million visitors a year, and for good reason.

-When most people think of a Toronto to Nova Scotia road trip, they likely picture the famous Cabot Trail.
+When most people think of a road trip from Toronto to Cape Breton Island Nova Scotia, they likely picture the famous Cabot Trail.
 Picturesque coastal communities.
 Excellent hikes.
+Colorful autumn leaves.
 But there’s a lot more to Cape Breton Island than this famous coastal drive!

 To drive to Cape Breton Island from Halifax, stay on the coastal Highway 7.
 Stop for a light picnic and dip your toes in the ocean at Taylor Head Provincial Park’s pretty beach.
 This more scenic drive from Halifax to Cape Breton Island adds about 1 hour to your drive.

 On Cape Breton Island, hug the Gulf of St Lawrence coast all the way to Louisbourg.
 This coastal drive takes you along the Ceilidh Trail (Hwy 19), Cabot Trail (Hwy 30) and Marconi Trail (Hwy 255).
-Then drive back to mainland Nova Scotia via Highway 4, which is part of the Bras d’Or Lakes Scenic Drive.
+Return to mainland Nova Scotia via Highway 4, which is part of the Bras d’Or Lakes Scenic Drive.

 - Glenora Distillery: The perfect place to experience the excellent live music, food and hospitality that Cape Bretoners are known for!
 If you arrive early enough, you can also take a distillery tour.
 Nearby is Egypt Falls, a steep and rewarding hike.
 And Cabot Cliffs golf course, which is ranked #9 in the world by Golf Digest!

 - Cape Breton Highlands National Park: The Cabot Trail drive itself is beautiful, but do plan to take at least one hike.
 We did the easy and popular Skyline Trail that has a beautiful panoramic view at the end.
-But also make a point of stopping at Neil’s Harbour Lighthouse for ice cream and Cabots Landing Provincial Park beach.
+Then stop at Neil’s Harbour Lighthouse for ice cream and Cabots Landing Provincial Park beach.
 And if possible, drive up to Meat Cove.
 Meat Cove is a small fishing village atop seaside cliffs and next to a picturesque waterfall, with a beach and hiking trails.
 Knotty Pine Cottages is a nice adults-only cottage property with private balconies.